Optimal Clustering with Bandit Feedback: Problem Setup and Preliminaries

-where $\{\eta_t\}_{t=1}^{\infty} \subset \mathbb R ^ d$ is a sequence of independent (noise) random variables, each following the standard $d$-dimensional Gaussian distribution $\mathcal N (\mathbf 0, \mathbf I_d).$\footnote{For general (e.g., non-diagonal) noise covariance matrices, one can use the Cholesky decomposition to transform the raw observations in an affine manner into ones that have an identity covariance matrix, without loss of generality.
 In this work, we assume that the noise at each time $t$ is a standard $d$-dimensional Gaussian random vector.
-Our methodology can be generalized to noise distributions that are exponential families.} See Figure~\ref{fig:model} for a schematic of the model.
+For general (e.g., non-diagonal) noise covariance matrices, one can use the Cholesky decomposition to transform the raw observations in an affine manner into ones that have an identity covariance matrix, without loss of generality.